meshtastic/firmware/docs/software/nrf52-TODO.md

 - DONE get old radio driver working on NRF52
 - DONE basic test of BLE
 - DONE get a debug 'serial' console working via the ICE passthrough feater
-- Use the PMU driver
+- Use the PMU driver on real hardware
 - add a NEMA based GPS driver to test GPS
-- Use new radio driver - possibly start with https://os.mbed.com/teams/Semtech/code/SX126xLib/
+- Use new radio driver on real hardware - possibly start with https://os.mbed.com/teams/Semtech/code/SX126xLib/
-- Use UC1701 LCD driver.
+- Use UC1701 LCD driver on real hardware.
 Still need to create at startup and probe on SPI
 - test the LEDs
 - test the buttons
 - make a new boarddef with a variant.h file.
 Fix pins in that file.
 In particular (at least):